DR NATALIE LANCER

 Natalie’s research

-Natalie’s research focusses on existential psychology; coaches’, coaching psychologists’ and coaching supervisors’ identity and the impact of coaching supervision on supervisees.
+Natalie’s research focuses on existential psychology; coaches’, coaching psychologists’ and coaching supervisors’ identity and the impact of coaching supervision on supervisees.
 Her doctoral research was on personal growth and the impact of coaching on university students’ values, sense of self, key relationships, academic performance and life plans for her PhD in Psychology at Birkbeck, University of London.
 Natalie is a graduate of the University of Oxford, Middlesex University, King’s College London, The Open University and Birkbeck, University of London.
 She is a peer reviewer for various academic journals.

 Natalie is a Master’s and PhD supervisor at the New School of Psychotherapy and Counselling, London.
 She was a Senior Lecturer working on the University of East London’s MSc in Applied Positive Psychology and Coaching Psychology (MAPPCP).